redhat-openshift/pr-generator/README.md

 ## Features

 - Automatically generates PR descriptions from git commits
-- Supports both detailed and concise descriptions
 - Handles rate limiting with automatic retries
 - Works with any git repository
-- Supports Jira ticket integration
+- Supports Jira ticket integration with consistent formatting
 - Automatically detects and removes common prefixes from commit messages
 - Shows only commits that haven't been merged to upstream yet
+- Formats changes as a bulleted list for better readability
+- Supports custom PR templates with automatic integration
+- Ensures Jira ticket appears exactly once in the correct format

 ## Prerequisites